huggingface/diffusers/docs/source/en/using-diffusers/other-formats.md

 3. There are several input arguments to configure in the conversion script, but the most important ones are:

-    - `checkpoint_path`: the path to the `.ckpt` file to convert.
+    - `checkpoint_path`: The path to the `.ckpt` file to convert.
-    - `original_config_file`: a YAML file defining the configuration of the original architecture.
+    - `original_config_file`: A YAML file defining the configuration of the original architecture.
 If you can't find this file, try searching for the YAML file in the GitHub repository where you found the `.ckpt` file.
-    - `dump_path`: the path to the converted model.
+    - `dump_path`: The path to the converted model.

         For example, you can take the `cldm_v15.yaml` file from the [ControlNet](https://github.com/lllyasviel/ControlNet/tree/main/models) repository because the TemporalNet model is a Stable Diffusion v1.5 and ControlNet model.